How to Remove a Stump: 5 Safe Methods for Any Homeowner

 DIY vs. Hiring a Pro

-Removing a tree stump takes time, tools, and—depending on the method—intense physical labor.
-You can handle stump removal yourself with the right technique and some patience.
-However, it may be best to hire a local tree removal professional if it’s a large stump or you have several stumps you’d like to get rid of.
+Removing a tree stump takes time, tools, and, depending on the method, intense physical labor.
+You can handle small stump removal yourself with the right technique and some patience.
+However, it may be best to hire a local stump removal professional if it’s a large stump or you have several stumps you’d like to remove.
+These stump removal pros have the right tools, skills, and equipment to get the job done safely and efficiently.

 Paul Pogue contributed to this piece.